 The purpose of the patent system is to stimulate the creative ideas, even if the ideas are risky, of visionaries who hope to discover new solutions to old and existing problems.
 To protect these individuals, the integrity of granting patents must be maintained by following the laws.
 When issues or alleged problems arise, it is important that they are diagnosed correctly and legislation created to target the cause.

 Digging deeper into the statistics alleging that bad patents are harming businesses is being urged.
 In many instances, the alleged complaints do not hold up when scrutinized.

 It seems that the current environment for patent owners is hostile.
 This means enforcing a genuinely bad patent is not the norm, and those few who attempt to enforce bad patents are few and far between and do not pose a problem for businesses.
 In these cases, termination on summary judgment is quick.
 Lastly, it should be understood that inventors and their licensors that follow the laws set forth by Congress to obtain a patent are not the sources of bad patents.

 If you need help with bad patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.